 Marinades usually contain either an acid (such as lemon juice, vinegar or wine) or dairy (such as yoghurt).
 Both will begin to break down tissue in the outer layer, tenderizing the meat and allowing more moisture in.
 However, it is important to add flavour to your marinades as well.
-Oils, spices, herbs and seasonings will all improve your end result.
+Oils, spices, herbs and seasonings, such as our Gran Luchito Smoky Chipotle Fajita & Taco Mix, will all improve your end result.
 Time-wise, the longer the better!
 If running tight on time, prick the meat and leave in the marinade for as long as possible in a sealed freezer bag, massaging every now and then.

-A good selection of side dishes is arguably as important as the main event for putting on a memorable barbecue.
-From potato salad to frittata; corn-on-the-cob to guacamole; broad bean salad to coleslaw; the possibilities and variations are endless.
-For something a little different, try a delicious spicy potato salad with Gran Luchito Chipotle Mayo.
+A good selection of Mexican BBQ Sides is arguably as important as the main event for putting on a memorable barbecue.
+From BBQ Corn to Homemade Guacamole; Mexican Coleslaw to Mexican Salad; the possibilities and variations are endless.
+For something a little different, try stirring into your next potato salad our Gran Luchito Chipotle Mayo.

 We recommend starting with the veggies so that they don’t take on a meaty flavour.
 Grilled veggies are fab on the BBQ, and we recommend grilling them plain and then adding flavour once they are finished.
-Our Pepper and Halloumi Salad is great prepared on the BBQ and Portobello Mushroom and Halloumi burgers.
+Our Pepper and Halloumi Salad, Halloumi Tacos and Portobello Mushroom and Halloumi Burgers are all great prepared on the BBQ.

 7. Experiment with slow and low